xcart/xcart-docs/_pages/kb_en/users/memberships_ext.md

 ![Figure 4]({{site.baseurl}}/attachments/membership.png)

+Doing this we closed a category and all products in it from the unregistered viewers and allowed the registered customers with a particular membership, e.g. Wholesaler, see the category and buy products from it.

 If a non-member tries to open a membership category page using a direct category link the cart will show a `page not found` error.
 If the same with a direct product link, the cart will show the `access denied` error with a possibiity to contact the store admin and ask for membership.
 (Figure 5)